 Peanut Cluster Crock Pot Candy

 Are you looking for a quick and easy way to make candy?
-This recipe for Peanut Cluster Crock Pot Candy does not require any candy thermometers or laborious constant stirring.
+This recipe for Peanut Cluster Crock Pot Candy does not require any candy thermometers or constant stirring.
+You are just 4 simple ingredients away from a yummy treat!

 Nope.